Michel Hulin

+Michel Hulin (31 January 1936 – 11 March 2026) was a French philosopher, who specialised in Indian philosophy.

+Life and career

-Michel Hulin (born 31 January 1936) is a French philosopher, specialised in Indian philosophy.
-An alumn of the École normale supérieure, he obtained his doctorate in philosophy from the Paris-Sorbonne University in 1977 with a dissertation on the Vedic concept of ahamkara.
+Hulin was born on 31 January 1936.
+An alumnus of the École normale supérieure, he obtained his doctorate in philosophy from the Paris-Sorbonne University in 1977 with a dissertation on the Vedic concept of ahamkara.

 He was a professor of Indian and comparative philosophy at Paris-Sorbonne from 1981 to 1998.
-His research has focused on classical Indian philosophy, such as the nondualism in Vedanta, Tantric-inspired texts in Shaivism and the confrontations between European and Asian traditions of thought.
+His research focused on classical Indian philosophy, such as the nondualism in Vedanta, Tantric-inspired texts in Shaivism and the confrontations between European and Asian traditions of thought.

+Hulin died on 11 March 2026, at the age of 90.